In my last newsletter, I asked you, my readers, if you had any questions for me and one that really stood out was How To Dispose Of Your Old Pillows.

 When donating, remove the pillow covers and reuse them.
 I always like to give mine a good wash.
 You can also use those pillow cases to DIY gorgeous floor cushions.

 I read a few articles that stated you can use the foam inside the pillow to clean the car or other areas outside the home.

-I do like this idea, but just want to caution to first check the type of foam.
-Polybrominated Diphenyl Ethers, or “PBDEs,” are flame-retardant chemicals that are used in a vast array of household items, including foam.
+I do like this idea, but just want to caution you to first check the type of foam.
+Polybrominated Diphenyl Ethers, or “PBDEs,” are flame-retardant chemicals used in various household items, including foam.
 They were banned in Canada a while ago, but DECApbde can still be found.